Anilturaga/aiide/README.md

 Let's break down the code:
 - We defined a class Chatbot that inherits from Aiide.
 Classes are a great way to encapsulate the chatbot logic and state.
 It also enables sharing state with tools and structured outputs as we will see later.
 - We set up the chatbot with a system message and a model.
-The model can be anything supported by LiteLM.
+The model can be anything supported by LiteLLM.
 - We then create an instance of the Chatbot and start a loop to chat with the bot.
 - The chat loop returns a generator of deltas.
 Each delta has a type and content.
 The type can be either text, tool_call or tool_response.
 If the delta type is text, it will have delta and content as it's keys.
 If the delta type is tool_call, it will have name and arguments as it's keys.
 If the delta type is tool_response, it will have name, arguments and response as it's keys.

+> `setup` and `chat` has a lot of optional parameters that you can find while hovering over the method in your IDE.
+Some notable parameters for `setup` are `model`, `temperature`, `api_key`, and any supported LiteLLM completion parameters.
+Similarly, `chat` has parameters such as `tools`, `stop_words`, `tool_choice` etc.

 #### User Message Input
 `user_message` can take a couple of types of inputs.
 It can be a string as you've just seen, it can be an image object(`PIL.Image`) it can be an array of strings and images.